How to become an employer of choice

 Thankfully, there are affordable alternatives to traditional group health insurance.
 One such option is a health reimbursement arrangement (HRA).

-A stand-alone HRA is an excellent low-cost and flexible option.
+A stand-alone HRA is an excellent, low-cost, and flexible option.
 It allows you to reimburse your employees tax-free for their individual health insurance premiums and qualifying medical expenses.
 This gives your employees more choices over their health insurance policies and quality of care.

-Three of the most popular types of HRAs are:
+Two of the most popular stand-alone HRAs are:

 Employers set monthly allowances for employees.
 Employees can't surpass this amount, making an HRA a predictable, budget-friendly benefit.